-We constantly remind everyone that there is no “one interest rate,” b/c so many factors affect individual rates.
+We constantly remind everyone that there is no “one interest rate,” because so many factors affect individual rates.

-I linked to those factors last week and set them out again below.
+I linked to those factors here and set them out again below.

-Our standard rate quote in every blog is for an 80% loan-to-value, $500,000 purchase of a Single Family Residence with a 740+ credit score and a 30-day lock.
+A rate quote we often use for example purposes is for an 80% loan-to-value, $500,000 purchase of a Single Family Residence with a 740+ credit score and a 30-day lock.

 For the rates set out below, ALL factors are the same except for the one differing factor set out under the “FACTOR” column.